 Louis Vuitton Tips

-Nude and white are a classic combo.
-Add Louis Vuitton logos to the mix and it's even chicer.
+Peachy nude and white are a classic combo.
+Add Louis Vuitton logos to the mix and the result is even chicer.

 Black French Tips

-Swap white for black for an instantly moodier French mani.
+Swap white tips with black for an instantly moodier French mani.

 Lots of Dots